cookpad/android-code-style/README.md

-# Android settings for Cookpad Android Style
+# IDE settings for Cookpad Android Style

-This is an Android Studio settings for the Cookpad coding style standard.
+This is an [Android Studio](https://developer.android.com/sdk/index.html) settings for the Cookpad coding style standard.

 To introduce this settings, save the `codeStyleSettings.xml` to `.idea/`, add `!.ideta/codeStyleSettings.xml` to `.gitignore`,